With so much going on when moving home, it will be down to you to transfer the utilities when buying a house and this checklist will help you.

 The reading we take a day or two before is a back-up reading.
 As there’s so much happening on the day it’s easy to forget.
 So, by also taking one a day or two before, we have an up-to-date reading that can be used to make a pretty accurate estimate.

-If, for some reason, the person living in your new home or the estate agent does not know who the utility suppliers are, then it’s easy enough to find who the gas provider is by visiting the Find My Supplier website.
+If, for some reason, the person living in your new home or the estate agent does not know who the gas supplier is, it’s easy enough to find who the gas provider is by visiting the Find My Supplier website.

-Unlike the situation for finding out who supplies the gas, finding the electricity supplier is more complicated.
-If you can’t ask the previous owner, then you need to call one of these regional distributor contact numbers based on the geographic location of your home:
+Finding the electricity supplier can be more tricky if you can’t obtain the information from the estate agent or the seller.
+You need to call one of these regional distributor contact numbers based on the geographic location of your home:

 Area | Telephone Number |